yashp1932/DSA-Snake-Game/README.md

-# DSA-Snake-Game
-A console-based multiplayer Snake game written in C++.
-Features two-player gameplay with real-time controls, dynamic snake growth, and collision detection for an engaging classic gaming experience.
+# Multiplayer Snake Game (C++)

+A classic Snake game implemented in C++ with multiplayer support.
+Players control their snakes to eat food, grow longer, and avoid collisions with walls or other snakes.

+## Features
+- Two-player mode
+- Real-time snake movement and collision detection
+- Simple console-based interface

+## How to Run
+Compile the source code with a C++ compiler and run the executable in your terminal or command prompt.

+## Controls
+- Player 1: WASD keys
+- Player 2: Arrow keys

+Enjoy the game!